 How is your information used?

 The information in your health record is used primarily to treat you.
-We will only share your information with other health and social care professionals either with your consent or in your best interests, for example, in an emergency situation.
+We will only share your information with other health and social care professionals if in your best interests, and if for health and social care reasons.

 What else could my information be used for?